Frequently Asked Questions

 What does DQ or DSQ mean?

 Disqualified.
 A runner was disqualified from a race.
 There are many types of disqualification.
-For example a runner may have cut corners and not complete the entire 42.195 km.
-Another example i s a runner may be disqualified for receiving assistance (even if they didn't seek assistance).
+For example a runner may have cut corners and not completed the entire 42.195 km; a runner may employ someone else to run for them (a "mule"); or a runner may be disqualified for receiving assistance (even if they didn't seek assistance).